Ethiopian songs are based on five-note scales called kignits.

 Listen to Ethiopian Kignits

 Click the numbers to hear variations of the main ethiopian kignits.
-The dots indicate representative notes on a C major scale in pure temperament.
+The dots indicate corresponding notes on the C major scale in pure temperament.

 Tuning Your Instrument